 Here at Android Authority, most of us work from home, and most of us also do so from a desk.
 You can imagine many of us have been using standing desks for a while, and you would be right.
 Here are some of our favorites.

 The Swedish furniture giant is a great place to start your search for a standing desk, and it pops up frequently on our list.
 This first option, the Skarsta, is a simple, minimalistic desk that our own C. Scott Brown took for a spin.
 You can read his in-depth thoughts below.

-The Skarsta is a 63-inch by 31-inch hybrid-style desk that you can adjust for either seated or standing work.
-However, the desk is fully manual so you’ll have to get your workout in while you crank the desktop up or down.
+The Skarsta is a 63-inch by 31-inch hybrid-style desk that you can adjust for seated or standing work.
+However, the desk is entirely manual, so you’ll have to get your workout in while you crank the desktop up or down.
 It comes disassembled, given that it’s an Ikea product, but you can also pay extra to have it assembled for you.
-The desktop is made of dense particle board and the legs and supports are all durable metal.
+The desktop is made of dense particle board, and the legs and supports are all durable metal.

-If a manual crank isn’t your speed, the Fully Jarvis might be a better fit.
-It’s fully motorized and it stores four height settings for even faster adjustments.
+The Fully Jarvis might be a better fit if a manual crank isn’t your speed.
+It’s fully motorized, and it stores four height settings for even faster adjustments.
 Our own Eric Zeman reviewed the Fully Jarvis — assembly process and all — and you can read about his experience below:

 See also: Fully Jarvis review: A motorized bruiser

 We reviewed a simple version of the Fully Jarvis, but you can customize the desk to your heart’s content over on the Fully website.
 You can add everything from a cable management tray to a drawer or a file cabinet.
 Unfortunately, there’s no option for a lowered keyboard tray, but the desk itself offers plenty of space.